 - To chocolate mixture add half of egg whites.
 Mix to combine.
 Carefully fold in remaining half.
 Equally distribute mixture between ramekins (or pour completely into 9" spring form pan)

-- Bake for 35-45 minutes OR until cake pulls away from sides.
+- Bake for 45 minute for ramekins OR 55 minutes for springform pan OR until cake pulls away from sides.